African American Workers at Omaha's Railroads & Stockyards

 Omaha possesses a rich history of African American work and business.
 During the period of the Great Migration, millions of African Americans were drawn from the South to the North, Midwest, and West in search of an escape from the discrimination of the Jim Crow South, fear of lynching, poverty, natural disasters, and agricultural decline.
 Large Northern industrial cities such as Omaha, Detroit, Chicago, Minneapolis, and Philadelphia attracted those searching for employment, education, and greater freedom.
 Many Black migrants initially viewed the urban North as a sort of “Promised Land,” yet soon found that job and housing discrimination, poverty, educational and social inequality, and violence were problems that were not limited to the South.

-In Omaha the railroads, stockyards, and meat-packing plants were the largest employers of African Americans.
+In Omaha, the railroads, stockyards, and meat-packing plants were the largest employers of African Americans.
 These jobs typically paid well enough that many African Americans were able to climb out of poverty and join the ranks of the working and middle classes.
 Omaha was also home to many businesses owned by African Americans.
-During the 1930s, 40s and 50s, North Omaha’s Twenty-Fourth Street was a vibrant business district.
+During the 1930s, '40s and '50s, North Omaha’s 24th Street was a vibrant business district.

 "I enjoyed this camp very much.
 I learned boatloads about African American history and would do it all over again if given the chance.
 Some of the things I learned about at this camp include the history of the stockyards, Union Pacific Railroad These businesses were of huge importance to the Black community because they got money to provide for their family.
 I learned that 24th & Lake used to be full of business, it was also the place for shopping, entertainment, and work.
 I enjoyed this project just like many others, and I thank all the people who helped me."